 Teaching abroad is a fantastic way to see the world and immerse yourself in a new culture.
-What better way to spend a free summer?
-Whether you are trying out teaching as a career or using it as a vehicle to learn and explore, there is a program out there that is a great fit for you!
+What better way to spend a free holiday than by teaching abroad in summer 2017-2018?
+Whether you are trying out teaching as a career or using it as a vehicle to learn and explore (especially top ESL destinations for this year), there is a program out there that is a great fit for you!
 Teaching abroad, which primarily comes in the form of teaching English as a second language, can be a great option for your next summer job.
 However, it can be difficult to navigate through the different options and information that float around out there.

 Get started by reading up online, and find out what you need to know before teaching abroad as well as what misconceptions you should throw out the window.
 Remember, a summer job will be shorter than most teaching contracts, so keep in mind that some of the advice may need to be tweaked.
 But, don’t fear that your shorter time is going to mean you’ll miss out on too much, short term teaching jobs abroad can be a great way to see if the classroom is a good fit for you.

 Check out some of the top teaching jobs abroad here on GoAbroad to start your search for the perfect position!
 BUT, before you dig deeper into the hunt for a summer teaching job, ask yourself two big questions: where do you want to go and what type of teaching position do you want?

 There is demand for English teachers all across the globe, but each location has its own pros and cons.
 Think about why you want to teach abroad: for the adventure, to train for a future career, to learn another language, to make money?
 If the pay rate is important to you, you will want to check out countries in Asia or the Middle East, where the salaries are higher.